 First of all, you should demonstrate your interest in learning about interdependences in society and analyzing them using statistical methods, be committed to your studies, and be able to work independently.
 Apart from that your application must include the following:

 The bachelor’s program in Sociology starts in the fall semester.
-Therefore, the University of Mannheim accepts applications every year between 15 May and 15 July.
+Attention: The University of Mannheim accepts applications this year in the preliminary application period between 15 June and 31 July.
 You need to apply online.
-After that, you print the application form and send it by post to the Admissions Office of the University of Mannheim.
-Your letter must include all documents required for your application and arrive at the university by 15 July at the latest.
 If you have any questions on the application process, please contact the Admissions Office.

 The University of Mannheim participates in the so-called dialog-oriented service procedure (DoSV), a new centralized procedure coordinating the allocation of study places.
 If you want to apply for admission to the first subject-specific semester of a program at the University of Mannheim, you must register for the DoSV at www.hochschulstart.de first.